benweidig/okapi/README.md

 ## Features

-- Batteries included (at least for stdlib sql, dialects only sqlite and mysql)
+- Batteries included (at least for stdlib sql, dialects only sqlite, mysql and postgres)
 - Checksums for changesets
 - Easy extendable
 - Bring-your-own-logging